 Australia is a leading supporter of international efforts to provide crisis-affected women, men and children with lifesaving sexual and reproductive health services.

 These health services are often underfunded during crises, leaving women and girls vulnerable to preventable illness and death.

-Since 2007, Australia has committed $26.3 million to International Planned Parenthood Federation’s SPRINT initiative, which has responded to 79 humanitarian crises, reaching over 950,000 people.
+Since 2007, Australia has committed $26.3 million to International Planned Parenthood Federation’s SPRINT initiative, which has responded to 67 humanitarian crises in that time, reaching over 1,018,253 people.

 Australia’s support to SPRINT helps: